-Megan Meaney - Director
+Megan Meaney - Executive Director

 Megan is recognized by cities across Canada as an authority on municipal sustainability.
 She has been with ICLEI since 1999, over which time she has held many roles in strategic energy planning, climate mitigation and adaptation, biodiversity, as well as sustainability management.
 Megan has shared her experiences by serving on steering committees with the Federation of Canadian Municipalities, Canadian Standards Association, Natural Resources Canada, Canadian Urban Institute and QUEST.

 As Director of ICLEI Canada, Megan oversees the governance of the non-profit organization.
 She holds responsibility for strategic planning, partnership development, and financial systems.
 The favourite part of her job comes when she talks to ICLEI members; learning about how they are handling the day-to-day nature of the ongoing quest for sustainability in their community.Show more